sarshogh/tech-principal-pathways/_team/harry-sarshogh.md

 ## HelloOoOoO You

 I am Harry and welcome to my profile.
-> I am author and owner of the "Software Tech principle Deep Dive" website.
+> I am author and owner of the "Software Tech Principal Deep Dive" website.

-I would like to draw your attention to a little story below where you will find why this website gives you best insights about Software Technology Principle Role.
+I would like to draw your attention to a little story below where you will find why this website gives you best insights about Software Technology Principal Role.

 Please thumb up if you found this interesting!